AndyS120/medcheck/README.md

 If a medication is prescribed that has a conflict with another, our app will automatically notify the doctor and pharmacist and give options for a better suited medication.

-Our app allows for doctors to prescribe medications and pharmacists to fill those medicationa.
+Our app allows for doctors to prescribe medications and pharmacists to fill those medications.
 It also allows everyone access to product information.
 Only doctors and pharmacists can see the medication conflict resolution.
 Patient information is only viewable by the doctor and patient.